Post Diagnosis - Additional Tests

 In the event a one of the tests below is recommended, it is advised you speak to a specialist in the field of HCM to ensure the testing is appropriate for you.

 Patients with breathlessness, which does not respond to therapy, may require cardiac catheterization.
 In this test a fine tube is passed from a blood vessel (usually in the groin) to the heart using x-ray guidance.
 Pressures inside the heart are then measured and an x-ray of the heart is taken (angiography) to assess mitral regurgitation and overall function.
 Patients who may be at risk for coronary artery disease and those undergoing cardiac surgery should have this preformed.
 It is not necessary for all HCM patients to undergo this test.
+Cardiac catheterization in HCM are primarily used in 2 situations, pre surgery for planning and to evaluate for transplant.

 Patients, who experience chest pain which does not respond to therapy, may require coronary angiography.
 This is an x-ray of the coronary arteries to determine if they are diseased and it is performed during cardiac catheterization.
 This test is rarely used in HCM patients.